Raised to be compliant

 and use the pressure of the system to bully teachers and administrators into

 giving a passing grade without the effort made to earn it.
-The result is that in order to be an
+The result is you have been taught the behaviors of compliance.
+In order to then become an

 awakened, balanced mature person one must both unlearn dysfunctional manipulative